3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 - "mask":

+    The blendmethod "mask" provides a means to use another 3d texture as a volumetric decal that only affects a region of complex shape within the volume.

     d' = m * s + (1 - m) * d

-    Here, m is the value of the srcchannel of the \<maskingimage3dchannelselector> element of this volumetriclayer.
+    Here, m is the value of the channel provided by the \<channelfromimage3d> refered to by the "maskid" attribute of this volumetriclayer.
-    The blendmethod "mask" provides a means to use another 3d texture as a volumetric decal that only affects a region of complex shape within the volume.

-**srcalpha**: is a scalar value that SHOULD be in the range [-1, 1] which is multiplied with the sampled values in the source layer during the blending process.

-**dstalpha**: is a scalar value that SHOULD be in the range [-1, 1] which is multiplied with the sampled values in the destination during the blending process.

 Figure 4-1 shows an example of two layers within a volumetric stack and the result using various blending functions with different source and destination alpha values.
 A volumetriclayer MUST contain at least one \<channelmapping> element.
 The dstchannel attribute of the each \<channelmapping> within a volumetriclayer element MUST match a \<dstchannel> element within this \<volumetriclayer>.